The Greater Deities of Farland

 Holy days: Every 11th day, 11th of Flamgos, Hallowed Eve (12th of Vornos)

 Church structure: The Church of Bel has little structure.
 Each individual temple is left to govern itself.
 The church individual temples have never been known to band together, although the members of each temple respect priests from other temples.
 Internally, each temple is loosely arranged according to the power of the priests, from: Friar Servant, Friar, Cleric, Holy Cleric, to High Cleric.

-Vornoth (Vornok, Vornosh, He-who-walks-in-Darkness, The Walker, The Night Walker)
+Vornoth (Vornok, Vornosh, He-who-walks-in-Darkness, The Walker, The Dark Walker, The Night Walker)

-The walker is a mysterious god worshipped in different forms by many of the evil races.
+The Walker is a mysterious god worshipped in different forms by many of the evil races.
 His form is represented as different by every race, but it is always horrible.
 This worship was expressly forbidden before the Dark Times, although it was practiced in secret.
 Now it is the Occupied Kingdoms' legal human religion, and the only one that is not hunted out (with the sometimes exception of Bel).
 Clerics of The Walker often practice blood sacrifices of all races.
-It is said that the walker exacts some price from all of his clerics, but this is not proven.
-Nonetheless, the percentage of deformed clerics of The Night Walker is unusually high.
+It is said that The Walker exacts some price from all of his clerics, but this is not proven.
+Nonetheless, the percentage of deformed clerics of The Walker is unusually high.

 Vornoth commands his followers thus: